For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 My Qualifications to Write This Guide

-My wife and I sold our first house for sale by owner in 2006.
-I was offered a job on the opposite side of town, so we decided to sell and move to shorten the commute.
-We put our house on the market as FSBO sellers and waited for an offer.
+I sold my first house for sale by owner in 2006.
+I was offered a job on the opposite side of town, so I decided to sell and move to shorten the commute.
+I put my house on the market as a for sale by owner and waited for an offer.

-It took a few months to get an offer, and when we finally did, it was an owner-finance deal.
-Owner financing means that the owners (us) would keep the original mortgage and then start a second mortgage (lease-to-own) with the buyer.
+It took a few months to get an offer, and when I finally did, it was an owner-finance deal.
+Owner financing means the owner would keep the original mortgage and then start a second mortgage (lease-to-own) with the buyer.

-It was the only offer we received, so we took it.
-In hindsight, it was a terrible decision, but we had no experience selling a home.
-We didn’t know what we were getting into.
-Unfortunately, the owner ended up defaulting on the 2nd mortgage with us after ten years of paying it down.
+It was the only offer I received, so I took it.
+In hindsight, it was a terrible decision, but I had no experience selling a home.
+I didn’t know what I was getting into.
+Unfortunately, the owner defaulted on the 2nd mortgage after ten years of paying it down.
+I was stuck with the home again.

-I fixed up the home and sold it as a Realtor after owning it for ten years.
-We received a full-price cash offer within 24 hours after listing it online.
+After owning it for ten years, I fixed up the property and sold it as a Realtor.
+I received a full-price cash offer within 24 hours after listing it online.
 Knowing the right ways to sell as a Realtor made for a completely different experience from FSBOing.

-I’ve learned many things selling homes as a Realtor that I could never have known as a first-time FSBO.
-So, to help people who earnestly want to FSBO, I wrote this article and infographic.
+I’ve learned many things selling homes as a Realtor that I could never have known as a first-time independent home seller.
+I wrote this article and infographic to help people who earnestly want to sell their home for sale by owner.

 Step 1: RESEARCH Local Data

-An important step to the FSBO timeline is to study the current market conditions and the process of selling.
+An important step in the for sale by owner timeline is to study the current market conditions and the selling process.
 Real estate agents gather many different data points to help them determine the best price and marketing strategy for your home.
 They provide itemized cost forms and explain how much money you will make after selling your home.
 This section will explain how to do that on your own.

-We’ll cover the points of data below, as well as some insider tips.
-Here’s a list of five things that you will need to research before you list your home for sale without a Realtor.
+We’ll cover the data points below and some insider tips.
+Here’s a list of five things you will need to research before listing your home for sale without a Realtor.

 Study All Homes Currently Listed For Sale